eugenia1984/english/glossary.md

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.

 - **But** is a word used to connect two ideas that might seem opposite or different.
 It shows contrast.
+For example:

-For example, ``I like apples but not oranges``.
+``I like apples but not oranges``.
 This statement shows a preference for apples over oranges.

 ---